phaser-discord/administration/code-of-conduct.md

 keep you informed about the status of your report and any action taken as a result.

-# Code of Conduct Long Form
+# Longest Code of Conduct

 ## Pledge